 Public Road Strategic Corridor Plan

-- Address aging infrastructure/traffic signals in the corridor that need to be replaced or upgraded
+- Address aging infrastructure/traffic signals in the Public Road corridor that need to be removed, replaced, or upgraded

 - Facilitate safe travel and access by people using all modes of transportation – walking, biking, accessing transit, and driving